Skip to content

 This is the classic green-bubble problem. iPhones send group messages as iMessage when every member uses iMessage on an active Apple ID.
 Add one Android contact, or one iPhone where iMessage is signed out, and the entire thread falls back to MMS.
 If MMS is off, iOS gives up on a single group thread and fans the message out as separate one-to-one texts.

-We measured this with three test phones: two iPhones plus a Pixel 7.
-With MMS on across all three iPhones, we got one shared green-bubble thread.
-Turning MMS off on one iPhone made that phone send three separate texts.
-Turning MMS back on restored the shared thread within 5 seconds.
+The behavior is easy to reproduce with two iPhones and one Android phone.
+With MMS on across the iPhones, the group stays one shared green-bubble thread.
+Turning MMS off on one iPhone makes that phone send separate texts.
+Turning MMS back on restores the shared thread almost immediately.

 Carrier matters too.
 Some prepaid plans on Cricket and Mint Mobile ship without MMS by default and need a customer-service call to enable it.